 The three phases of the WHOIS ARS study-which focus on syntax, accuracy, and validity, respectively-may provide a set of proxy measures for this safeguard's effectiveness.
 In theory, more accurate WHOIS records would provide the anti-abuse community with a useful tool to combat DNS abuse.
 However, it is unlikely that malicious actors would proactively give out "accurate" contact details.
+In their public comment on this report, the Intellectual Property Constituency noted that the WHOIS ARS does not take into account privacy and proxy services, which may result in a skewed impression of actual accuracy.
 It remains with the CCT-RT to decide whether "syntax, accuracy, and validity" are adequate proxies for effectiveness in this area.